 Feeling bored one weekend as a teenager in the 1960s, I took to surfing television channels.
-What I settled on led to a discovery that has remained with me ever since.
+What I settled on led to a discovery that has remained with me since.

 It is with much pride that we announce a new collection of homes that embraces multiculturalism, internationalism, and diversity, titled Cosmopolitan Collection.